 Most of the times, being the third biggest club in your city is not a great source of joy and pride, but Beşiktaş (pronounced “beshiktash”) are one of the few exceptions to this universal unwritten rule.
-They may have less titles than Galatasaray and Fenerbahçe, a smaller stadium and a smaller fan base than their two huge city rivals, but no matter what, they are a true football megapower in Istanbul/Turkey, having earned respect at international level as well.
+They may have less titles, a smaller stadium and a smaller fan base than their two huge city rivals, Galatasaray and Fenerbahçe, but no matter what, they are a true football megapower in Turkey, having earned respect at international level as well.

 BJK İnönü Stadium (1947-2013)

 Vodafone Arena (2016-)

 Turkish Süper Lig: 15 (12)

 Rıza Çalımbay, Hakkı Yeten, Mehmet Özdilek, Şeref Görkey, Ulvi Güveneroğlu, Kadir Akbulut, Metin Tekin, Gökhan Keskin, Samet Aybaba, İbrahim Üzülmez, Feyyaz Uçar, Ahmet Özacar, Sanlı Sarıalioğlu, Ali Gültiken, Ertuğrul Sağlam, Şenol Birol, Sergen Yalçın, Bobô, Ricardo Quaresma, Demba Ba, Nihat Kahveci, Mario Gómez, Hugo Almeida, Guti Hernández

 Beşiktaş Jimnastik Kulübü (Gymnastics Club), were founded in 1903 in the homonymous neighbourhood of Istanbul's European part, which makes them the oldest of the city's “Big Three”.